DarthMike/darthmike.github.io/source/_posts/2016-07-31-xcode-8-new-build-settings-and-analyzer-improvements.markdown

 categories: tools ios xcode
 ---

-I always like to check the new build settings and analyzer improvements of every XCode release.
+I always like to check the new build settings and analyzer improvements of every Xcode release.
 And this year's main release includes a couple of goodies.
 Let's check them out!

 <!-- more -->